Skip to content

 Your post from today has a shelf life of a few hours.
 After that, the algorithm buries it under thousands of new posts and nobody sees it again.
 Your profile is a constant stream of ephemeral content that's rarely consulted retrospectively.

 And there's a bigger problem: social networks shut down.
 MySpace lost years of musical content.
 Google+ disappeared taking all its users' posts with it.
 Vine evaporated.
 And when a social network closes, everything you published on it disappears forever.
+For a deeper look at these platform failures and what they mean for your memories, read our article on social media alternatives for preserving memories.

 What makes Vestigia different